mkirchner/linked-list-good-taste/README.md

 1. It allows us to interpret the linked list in a way that makes the `head` pointer an integral part the data structure.
-This eliminates the need for a special case to remone the first item.
+This eliminates the need for a special case to remove the first item.
 2. It also allows us to evaluate the condition of the `while` loop without having to let go of the pointer that points to `target`.
 This allows us to modify the pointer that points to `target` and to get away with a single